 As discussed in more detail in the Claims and Appeals section of this booklet, most providers are aware of our claim filing requirements and will file claims for you.
 If your provider does not file your claim for you, you should call our Customer Service Department and ask for a claim form.
 However, regardless of who files a claim for benefits under the plan, we will not honor an assignment by you of payment of your claim to anyone.
 What this means is that we will pay covered benefits to you or your in-network provider (as required by our contract with your in-network provider) - even if you have assigned payment of your claim to someone else.
-With out-of-network providers, we may choose whether to pay you or the provider.
+With out-of-network providers, we may choose whether to pay you or the provider - even if you have assigned payment of your claim to someone else.
 When we pay you or your provider, this completes our obligation to you under the plan.
 Upon your death or incompetence, or if you are a minor, we may pay your estate, your guardian or any relative we believe is due to be paid.
 This, too, completes our plan obligation to you.